 - For help with advance care planning

-- You don’t have to be dying to benefit from palliative care
+- You don’t have to be at end-of-life to benefit from

 Pain and symptom management

-Pain and other symptoms can almost always be well managed.
+Even after there are no more treatment options, pain and other symptoms can be well managed.

 - Pain